2018 - 2019 has been a big year for us!

 We have also re-energized our organizational culture, with a focus on putting children fist, building relationships on love, committing to empowerment, pursuing goals relentlessly and demanding equity.
 The culture we have established over 17 years is not fixed and will continue to evolve with the changing needs of New York City.
 We will always embrace the opportunity to impact generational change by empowering youth facing the greatest obstacles through relationships with professional mentors.

-With the launch of our Power of One campaign, we will raise $17 million to serve 30% of all children between the ages of four and six whose families have been impacted by the foster care and criminal justice systems in Harlem and South Bronx.
+With the launch of our Power of One campaign, we will raise $17 million to serve 30 percent of all children between the ages of four and six whose families have been impacted by the foster care and criminal justice systems in Harlem and South Bronx.

 The FY19 year was full of exciting developments, including a focus on enhancing our program structure and quality.
 In anticipation of our planned growth, we have instituted new quality controls and increased our program management capacity by:

-These changes have resulted in improvement of the organization and program quality, including:
+These changes have resulted in the improvement of the organization and program quality, including:

 Friends NY is focused on doubling the number of Friends we are able to employ.
 Our expansion efforts will target two of NYC's most challenged systems: child welfare and criminal justice.
 We aim to serve more than 30% of all children between the ages of four and six whose families have been impacted by foster care and/or the criminal justice systems.